 Don't focus on business models.
-Avoid delivering messages exclusively through the voice of organization
+Avoid delivering messages exclusively through the voice of organization executives.

 Don't talk about the sector or providers as in crisis.
+The country should apply our ingenuity to training and retaining caregiving professionals.

 Don't talk about older adults as "them"-differentiating and setting them apart from the rest of society.